RohanSWilkho93/irl-reservoir-operations/README.md

 > AIRL and Deep MaxEnt are under development: the interfaces shown for them below are the *planned*
 > target API and are not yet functional.

-A research codebase for learning reservoir release policies from historical operating records using Inverse Reinforcement Learning (IRL), benchmarking several algorithms across nine U.S. reservoirs.
+A research codebase for decoding reservoir operators decision-making and learning release policies from historical operating records using Inverse Reinforcement Learning (IRL).

+Article currently under review @ Water Resources Research

 ---